Junhang0202/MatWISE/README.md

 ## Installation
 To run MatWISE, you can setup a conda environment.

-Please note that all of our code has been tested on Linux system and in future versions, we will be adding support for Windows systems.
+Please note that all of our code has been tested on **LINUX** system and in future versions, we will be adding support for Windows systems.

 ### Install the requirements
 Create the environment and install dependencies.